 Consultation comments on the draft template will help inform the draft Viability Report and will be taken into consideration during Stage 2, the preparation of the draft CIL Charging Schedule.

 Prepare and publish a draft CIL Charging Schedule for consultation (2021)

-Taking into account information received from the evidence base and stakeholder engagement, the draft Charging Schedule and supporting documents will be prepared and published for the submission of representations.
+Taking into account information received from the evidence base and stakeholder engagement, the draft Charging Schedule and supporting documents have been prepared and published for the submission of representations.

-Consultation on the draft Charging Schedule is due to commence mid November 2021.
+Consultation on the draft Charging Schedule was held from Thursday 11 November to 5pm Thursday 23 December 2021.

-Submit the draft Charging Schedule for independent examination and undertake the examination (spring 2022)
+Submit the draft Charging Schedule for independent examination and undertake the examination (end of June/early July 2022)

 Comments received on the draft Charging Schedule must be assessed and taken account of.
 It is then submitted (alongside the evidence base and other supporting documents and information) for formal examination, by an independent examiner.
 The examination takes place in public, with all information available on the council’s website.
 Any person wishing to be heard before the examiner can make such a request.

-Consider the examiner’s recommendations and approve and bring into effect the Charging Schedule (summer 2022)
+Consider the examiner’s recommendations and approve and bring into effect the Charging Schedule (summer/autumn 2022)